Paraplouis/Paraplouis/README.md

 # Paraplouis

-Happy to learn to code every day.
-Here you can see some of my projects and work... and other things I try ..
+Happy to learn every day.
+Here you can see some of my projects... and other things I try.

-... and sometimes nothing at all!
+... and sometimes (most of it) nothing at all!